BillJr99/Ursinus-CS377/_pages/Activities/activity-nosqldatamodels.md

 ### Document Data Model
 In a document data model, data is stored as self-contained documents, typically in a format like JSON or BSON (Binary JSON).
 Each document can have a different structure, allowing for flexibility.
 Documents are grouped into collections, similar to tables in relational databases.
 Common use cases for document databases include content management, user profiles, and real-time analytics.

 One prominent document database is MongoDB.
-The article "Types of NoSQL Databases" by MongoDB [^2^] provides insights into various NoSQL databases, including MongoDB.
 MongoDB offers rich querying capabilities, scalability, and automatic sharding.
 It also provides an intuitive API for interacting with the database.
 Below is an example of using the MongoDB Python library to insert and query documents:

 ```python
 from pymongo import MongoClient